Size

 Story

-Ketchup’s foster mom is also a dog trainer and is committed to supporting his transition after adoption.
-She is offering complimentary private lessons to help his new family understand what has been working for him, continue his training, and set him up for long-term success.
+Zeus’s foster mom is a dog trainer and is committed to supporting his transition after adoption, because Zeus is not being sent into the world with just good looks, big feelings, and vibes.
+Complimentary private lessons are available to help his new family understand what has been working for him, continue his training, and set him up for long-term success.

-For the right person, Ketchup has so much to offer.
-He is sweet, goofy, athletic, loyal, and eager to connect.
-He needs someone who appreciates the whole Doberman package: the beauty, the brains, the energy, the sensitivity, and the deep loyalty that come with the breed.
+For the right person, Zeus has so much to offer.
+He is sweet, goofy, athletic, loyal, ridiculous, and deeply eager to connect.
+He is the whole Doberman package: beauty, brains, energy, sensitivity, loyalty, big feelings, and one very serious lightning-bolt side quest.